blackbaud/skyux-monorepo-playground/libs/components/text-editor/README.md

-# components-text-editor
+# text-editor

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-text-editor` to execute the unit tests.
+Run `nx test text-editor` to execute the unit tests.